Denijo/my-profile/README.md

-# Restaurant App
+# My Profile

 This is landingpage for my profile

 ## Features
--Download Resume
+- Download Resume
--Send email
+- Send email

 ## Installation